Shkëlzen Haradinaj: Kosovo War

-Upon learning of the attack by Serbian forces on Adem Jashari and his family in Prekaz killing over 42 people in early March 1998, Shkelzen Haradinaj, with friends operating in the Dukagjin sub-zone, carried out over 22 armed actions against Serbian police bases overnight of the Serbian paramilitary in the Dukagjin region.
+Upon learning of the attack by Serbian forces on Adem Jashari and his family in Prekaz killing over 42 people in early March 1998, Shkelzen Haradinaj, with friends operating in the Dukagjin sub-zone, carried out over 22 armed actions overnight against Serbian police and paramilitary bases in the Dukagjin region.

 He was a central figure in the Battle of Gllogjane on March 24, 1998, which with the fall and Hima Haradinaj, who was the first fallen in frontal war in the Dukagjin Zone, marked the escalation of conflict in the Dukagjin area.

 In September 1998, following the Desertion of Tahir Zemaj and his men, Shkëlzen, along with his brothers, reorganized the KLA in the Dukagjin zone.
 The KLA General Staff later appointed him deputy commander of Territorial Defense for the Operational Zone of Dukagjin, and in November 1998, he was given responsibility for overseeing local KLA combat operations.